jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 Once you have the answers to these questions, the next question is…

-*What do you get out of drinking with people that you don’t get from spending time sober with them?*
+*What do you get from drinking with people you don’t get from spending time sober with them?*

 ## 2) Understand what you get out of drinking alcohol